Terms and Conditions

 - Transporter: someone who has made a commitment to the client for the transport of goods;

-- Force majeure: all circumstance that a careful transport escort or transporter could not prevent, or that the consequences of which could not have been reasonably prevented by the client;
+- Force majeure: all circumstance that a careful transport pilot or transporter could not prevent, or that the consequences of which could not have been reasonably prevented by the client;

 - Instructions: all directions that the client or transporter gives, leading to proper fulfilment of the contract;